MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

    > [!div class="mx-imgBorder"]
    > ![Add to team.](media/teams-store-install-add-team75.png "Add to team")

-6. Select a version 9.x environment and a Unified Interface app to connect, then select **Save**.
+6. Select the appropriate environment and the application you want to connect, then select **Save Changes**.

    > [!div class="mx-imgBorder"]
    > ![Select environment and app module.](media/teams-fre-org-app.png "Select environment and app module")